zimindev/lnx-arch-i3wm-setup-nordic-theme/README.md

 # ❄️ Arch Linux + i3wm + Nordic Theme + My Setup

-This guide walks you through setting up a beautiful and efficient Arch Linux environment with `i3wm`, the `Nordic GTK theme`, custom fonts, and essential apps – all sorted and grouped step by step.
+This guide walks you through setting up a beautiful and efficient Arch Linux environment with `i3wm`, the `Nordic GTK theme`, custom fonts, cursors in Nordic style, and essential apps – all sorted and grouped step by step.

 ---